Sustainable Travel in Iceland: Tips to Reduce Waste While Traveling

 One key aspect when going for sustainable travel in Iceland is to take it slow.
 Ground yourself in the sturdy aura that Icelandic nature provides and take your good time on your travels.
 Vacation means getting rid of stress and rush.
-Rather make sure to park your campervan on a spot and explore the immediate surroundings than constantly be on the move to see as much as possible in the shortest possible time.
+Rather make sure to park your campervan or motorhome rental on a spot and explore the immediate surroundings than constantly be on the move to see as much as possible in the shortest possible time.

 If you have a hard time slowing down and taking your time, we suggest you take a long soak in one of the remote hot springs.
 You haven’t felt relaxation until you’ve soaked in a 38°C geothermal spring, surrounded by majestic mountains and nothing but nature.